Allaman/knowledge.rootknecht.net/pages/01.home/network-troubleshooting/item.md

-traceroute www.google.com # uses UDP data on random port traceroute -I www.google.com # uses ICMP data traceroute -T -p 80 www.google.com # fix TCP port to test path to services to bypass firewalls mtr -rw www.google.com #send 10 packets and generate report
+traceroute www.google.com # uses UDP data on random port traceroute -I www.google.com # uses ICMP data traceroute -T -p 80 www.google.com # fix TCP port to test path to services to bypass firewalls tracepath www.google.com # similar to traceroute but does not require root priviledge as it does not manipulate raw packages mtr -rw www.google.com #send 10 packets and generate report
 ```